mhaack/mh-site/src/posts/2025-12-23-migrating-from-plausible-to-pirsch-analytics-using-netlify-edge-functions.md

 ---
 I’ve been a happy Plausible Analytics user for quite some time.
 The UI is clean, the solution is privacy-focused, and does exactly what it's supposed to do.
 Honestly, there was no technical reason to switch — until we exceed the current subscription plan.

 Lately, my websites — this one and the [dinosaur website of my daughte](https://dino-fakten.de/)r have seen a nice increase in traffic, consistently exceeding the 10k monthly pageview limit.
 While this growth is great, Plausible’s pricing model is a bit steep for hobby projects.
-The next tier jumps straight to 100k monthly pageviews for €190 + VAT (up from €90 + VAT).
+The next tier with 100k monthly pageviews jumps straight to €190 + VAT (up from €90 + VAT).
 With both sites together receiving around 12,000 page views per month, there is certainly plenty of room for growth.
 However, I don't think we'll reach 100k in the next five years.

 That’s why I decided to move to [Pirsch.io](https://pirsch.io/).
 The analytics features offered by Pirsch.io are comparable with those offered by Plausible.
 Both tools are privacy-focused, no-cookie analytics solutions.
+Fortunately, both providers offer good documentation.
+This makes comparison easy, as does subsequent migration.
+The way in which website visitors and page views are counted is quite similar.
+Pirsch.io has slightly better bot detection, or at least better documentation of it.
+Otherwise, I can't see any major differences.

-Plausible is certainly the more popular of the two, while Pirsch.io is the niche player from Germany.
-In terms of pricing, Pirsch.io beats Plausible.
+Plausible is certainly the more popular provider of the two, while Pirsch.io is the niche player from Germany.
+But in terms of pricing, Pirsch.io beats Plausible.
 They also offer a 100k plan for €120 + VAT per year.

 ### The Migration